GolyBidoof/nintendo-3ds-natively-book-tracker/README.md

 ## Cache Fallback

 If Railway fails, the site falls back to cached JSON files (stats.json and library.json).
-A GitHub Actions workflow updates these daily.
+A GitHub Actions workflow updates these daily with validation to prevent overwriting good data with errors.
+The workflow auto-disables after 29 days when tokens expire.
+See WORKFLOW.txt to set it up.
 You can also run ./update-cache.sh manually.

 ## Local Development